 The statements of fiduciary net position report a separate section for deferred outflows and inflows of resources.
 Deferred outflows and inflows of resources represents resources that apply to future periods and therefore not recognized as an outflow and/or inflows of resources until then.
-Deferred charges on refunding resulting from the difference in the carrying value of refunded debt and its reacquisition price are amortized over the shorter of the life of the refunded or refunding debt and reported as deferred outflows and/or inflows of resources.
+Deferred charges on refunding bonds resulting from the difference in the carrying value of refunded debt and its reacquisition price are amortized over the shorter of the life of the refunded or refunding debt and reported as deferred outflows and/or inflows of resources.
 Certain pension liability activities including employer contributions and the net change in the pension liability are reported as deferred outflows and/or inflows of resources.
+Deferred amounts from advanced receipt of property tax are reported as deferred inflows.